SaranSundar/Popping-Bubbles-Imager/README.md

 # Poppers
-A new kind oF bubble to Pop!
+A new kind of bubble to Pop!